Making sure your notes are exam ready

 1. Make sure you’ve ticked off the syllabus dot points

 This has to be the most important tip on our list… make sure you have every dot point listed in the syllabus covered in your notes.
 Remember, the syllabus contains all of the content from the course, and the questions you’ll be asked in your exam are coming straight from this document.

 So, go through the syllabus for each subject and make sure you’ve covered each dot point in your notes.
-If there’s any gaps, go back and fill them in 📝
+If there are any gaps, go back and fill them in 📝

 2. Work on condensing your notes

 When it comes to studying for exams, we don’t want to be reading paragraph after paragraph of content.
 The most useful notes are summaries of the content, so we need to work on condensing them!

 Once you’ve written the notes for a topic, pick out the most crucial bits of information and arrange all the content into a really punchy, memorable and useful summary that will actually get you through an exam.

 When you’re making these summaries, always ask yourself "What will I be using this information for?", "How would I answer a question on this topic?" or "How would I use this information to answer a question?".
 This way, you’ll be left with the content that you need for the exam 💪

 3. Make sure they make sense to you

 So, read over your notes from start to finish and highlight any concepts that don’t make sense to you.
 Rework these sections, so when it comes to revising you actually know what’s going on.